 3. If you are making a purchase online, make certain you use a credit card to pay for the transaction.
 Bank card users are protected against fraud by federal law and are only responsible for $50 in these cases.
 Some card agencies will even go so far regarding wave the $50 for you, which means that you will not be out of pocket.

 4. If you like an internet store, join their email distribution list.
 You will probably receive some coupons and information about deals within your mailbox.
 Check these emails regularly to remain up to date with discounted prices and promotional offers.
 Most online stores often offer free delivery or discounts on certain products.

-3. Never give out your Social Security number for an online merchant.
+5. Never give out your Social Security number for an online merchant.
 This number is not required for placing orders online.
 Giving an online store your Social Security number can help them use your personal and personal data to steal your identity.
-To prevent that, if you continue an online store site and see that as a requirement, tend not to buy anything from them and shop elsewhere.
+To prevent that, if you carry on an online store site and discover that being a requirement, do not buy anything from them and shop elsewhere.